forumde-arun/arun_forumde_pyspark/README.md

 # arun_forumde_pyspark
-This repo contains the all the PySpark related codes and ppt which I have used in my PySpark youtube series.
+This repo contains all the PySpark codes and ppt which I have used in my PySpark youtube series.